 The Sheikh Zayed Mosque is the largest mosque in the country and the 8th biggest mosque in the world.
 This mosque has the capacity to hold up to 41, 000 worshipers.
 The Sheikh Zayed Mosque alone is worth an Abu Dhabi day trip from Dubai.
 It’s like stepping into an Arabian palace.

 Dress Code: Remember it is not our home, but theirs.
 Be respectful and have proper etiquette while visiting.
 This is a sacred place of prayer.
 Visitors are required and expected to be in proper clothing attire.
 Avoid see-through clothing, shorts and skirts (male and female), tight and revealing clothing, and sleeveless shirts.
 Ladies, you do need to be fully covered for entrance inside.
-If they feel you are not covered enough, don’t worry.
-The attendants will provide you with an abaya.
+If they feel you are not covered enough, the attendants will provide you with an abaya.

-The main building is filled with breathtaking architecture, marble floors, and don’t forget to look up and stare at the large intricate dome picked in gold above.
-There are numerous shops, international restaurants, and places to browse for some rare souvenirs and bites to eat.
+The main building is filled with very ornate architecture, marble floors, and an intricate dome in gold above.
+There are numerous shops, a variety of restaurants, and places to browse for some souvenirs like camel milk chocolate.

 Desert Safari Tour

-The 6-hour desert tour was by far my favorite activity during my Abu Dhabi day trip from Dubai.
-There are a variety of desert safari packages to select from.
-It is highly suggested you purchased a desert safari tour in Abu Dhabi for a complete Arabian experience.
-Typically, the tours last for 5-6 hours.
+When taking an Abu Dhabi day trip from Dubai, I highly suggest you purchase a desert safari tour in Abu Dhabi for a complete Arabian experience.
+Typically, tours last for 5-6 hours.
 Click here for more detailed information regarding pricing.

-Our first stop was winding through the sand dunes.
-Nothing is more thrilling than being driven down sand dunes for 15-minutes straight at an accelerated speed to have your stomach turn.
-It is definitely more exciting than it sounds, I promise!
+Safari tours begin with winding through the sand dunes.
+It’s very thrilling being driven down sand dunes for 15-minutes straight at an accelerated speed to have your stomach turn.